MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/MLOperatorSchemaEdgeDescription.md

 ---
 title: MLOperatorSchemaEdgeDescription struct
-description: Specifies information about an input or output edge of an operator. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the MLOperatorSchemaEdgeDescription struct.
+This struct specifies information about an input or output edge of an operator. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, MLOperatorSchemaEdgeDescription